Development

 But I realized I would never be able to grow this into what I wanted.
 Besides, the base I used for the pre-compiler was a C parser which might eventually prove not to work exactly as the PHP parser does and I was actually starting to find some cracks in it with some singular PHP constructs.
 Anyway, I learned a lot with it, which was good.

-Fortunately, I saw an announcement for an open source PHP compiler, not the equally open-source PHP interpreter, but a compiler which suited me far better.
-It provided me with a full parser for PHP version 5 (current), which produced a very clear and sound tree representation of the program, and several unparsers, one of them back to cleaner PHP code and another two, a graphical representation and an XML representation, both of which give a clear view of how the tree is structured.
+Fortunately, I saw an announcement for an open source PHP compiler, which seems to be defunct, not the equally open-source PHP interpreter, but a compiler which suited me far better.
+It provided me with a full parser for PHP version 5, which produced a very clear and sound tree representation of the program, and several unparsers, one of them back to cleaner PHP code and another two, a graphical representation and an XML representation, both of which give a clear view of how the tree is structured.

 For details about the current release, you may follow the index below.
 To keep going with the overview, you may press Next > at the bottom.